 There is a centre clip that secures the visor in the bottom position.
 And the visor stays put when riding at normal speeds.

 It has a smooth mechanical feel during operation and secures well in the down position.

 The only issue I have with the visor is that opening the centre clip can be fiddly – especially with gloves on.

 It feels natural after a while.
 But it does feel like HJC could have come up with a better mechanism for the visor lock.

 On a positive note, the helmet is Pinlock-ready and comes in the box as part of the package.

 Internal (Drop-Down) Sun Visor

-The visor operates with a tactile slider on the side of the helmet that’s in an intuitive position and easy to use.
+The visor operates with a tactile slider on the side of the helmet, is in an intuitive position and is easy to use.

-Vision is clear and it drops down far enough to avoid that horrible gap at the bottom of the visor that lets in light.
+Vision is clear, and the visor drops down far enough to avoid that horrible gap at the bottom that lets in light.

 In fact, vision as a whole (including panoramic vision) is excellent with this helmet.